Three Creative Ways to Lower Your Retirement Taxes

 What do minimalists do with their money?

 Participation in minimalism doesn’t require you to give up all your cool kitchen gadgets or spare sheet sets.
-Instead, you may apply the minimalist principle of saving time to help save you money on taxes, which could be a realistic approach for your life.
+Instead, you might apply the minimalist principle of saving time to help save money on taxes, which could be a realistic approach for your life.

 Before you make a purchase, ask yourself, “Will this thing save me time and bring true value to my life or cause more headaches?”
 That’s the spirit of minimalism.